Joker282855/flight-log/README.md

 Flight Log

 # Description:
+This is a database that ariline companies can use to log thier flights and destination of each flight.
-This is a database I created as a way to practice my aility to create relational databases.
-This ddatabases uses the language of SQL primarily and was based on creating a log for different airlines.
-The price, quantity, and where the airline is going is what makes up the data for this database.
-Users have the ability to pull up all of the information associated with each airline and modify the information on the databse through get, post, put, and delete routes.
+Airlines can use this database to add additional flights, remove flights, and forecast the weather of each flight.
+People who use this flight log can pull up all of the information associated with each airline and modify the information on the databse through get, post, put, and delete routes.
+Routes tell the computer wehre to get information from the database itself.

 # Tasks:
 1. As a user I can post the names of each airline that is currently at the airport.